dcanones/blog/content/pages/cv.md

 # David Adrián Cañones Castellano

-## Data Scientist & Python Engineer
+## Data Scientist

 ## Summary
-IT Specialist with 2+ years of experience.
-Proficient Python coder in different environments like **Data Science** and Web Development.
-Artificial Intelligence enthusiast.
-Familiar with agile development methodologies like scrum.

-Fast learner and never-ending student, enjoy taking MOOCs and testing new technologies and python libraries.
+I provide data-driven solutions to complex business problems.

+Data Scientist with 3+ years of experience.
+Python language enthusiast and proficient coder, familiar with Big Data technologies and open source advocate.
+I have been working with clients from very different backgrounds ranging from telco to financial sectors.

+I love learning new things and being at the forefront of data technology.

-__At this very moment__ I am looking for new challenges *__abroad__*, especially in Data Science related positions (junior) and with an english-speaking working environment.
-I would like to:
+__At this very moment__ I am *__happily employed__*, and I am not actively accepting new job offers neither from Spain or abroad.

-* Experience a new country and culture.
-* Advance my career.
-* Learn new technologies.
-* Master & practice English language.

-If you are a recruiter and find my profile interesting, please contact me at [this][mail] email.
-You can also download a .doc version of my resume here.
+You can download a .doc version of my resume here.

 <a style="text-decoration: none" class="btn btn-primary btn-block" href="/downloads/david_canones_resume.doc" download>
 <i class="fa fa-download" aria-hidden="true"></i> Download this CV (upd. august 2017)